Let's give Reality a great big hug!

 Chopra's Panpsychism is the best solution to the Hard Problem of consciousness I know.
 But sadly it's a solution by definition.
 It assumes that the real Reality behind physical matter and the real Reality behind our consciousness awareness is the same.
 Worth a shot.

-The problem is that we know nothing about those real Realities.
+The problem is that we know nothing about those “real Realities”.
 The present constraints of our sensory apparatus and brain structures pretty much guarantee we never will.
+Well, maybe in a few thousand years we might develop enough of whatever to understand.

-Maybe in a few 100 million years we might develop enough whatever to understand.
-In the meantime over the centuries, many, many books, careers and many, many gazillions of fun moments have been and will be devoted to the hard problem of mind and matter.
+In the meantime over the centuries, many, many books, careers and many, many gazillions of fun moments have been and will be devoted to the Hard Problem of mind and matter.

-I guess the eyes of most people will quickly glaze over.
-But conscious awareness is all we ever have.
-So learning more about it, even if we can't solve the hard problem, is valuable.
+Conscious awareness is all we ever have.
+So learning more about it is valuable, even if we can't solve the hard problem.